-I was able to attend a field trip for Rocketdyne employees to a new, under-construction, shuttle launch site an Vandenberg Air Force Base, on the coast northwest of Santa Barbara.
+I was able to attend a field trip for Rocketdyne employees to a new, under-construction, shuttle launch site at Vandenberg Air Force Base, on the coast northwest of Santa Barbara.
 This would have been mid- or late-1980s.
 The site was called Space Launch Complex 6, SLC-6 (https://en.wikipedia.org/wiki/Vandenberg_Space_Launch_Complex_6), pronounced “slick six.”
-It was planned to be a second site to launch space shuttles, in addition to Kennedy, but for various reasons was never completed.
-I recall this visit especially because I had my camera with me and took a bunch of photos (I’ll post some more).
+It was planned to be a second site to launch space shuttles, in addition to Kennedy , but for various reasons was never completed.
+I recall this visit especially because I had my camera with me and took a bunch of photos (posted on this page).
 The occasion was the launch, mid-day, of satellite-carrying rocket.
 Then we got a tour of the construction site.
 And then got back on the bus to ride back to Canoga Park.

 The first space shuttle disaster (https://en.wikipedia.org/wiki/Space_Shuttle_Challenger_disaster) happened in January 1986; I’d been working at Rocketdyne for less than four years.
 It happened about 8:30 in the morning west coast time, and fortunately or unfortunately, I was at home sick with a cold, watching the launch on TV.
 No doubt everyone at work was watching it too, and I can only imagine the collective reaction of everyone there seeing the shuttle explode on live TV.
 (Though at the time there were a few moments, even minutes, of befuddlement on the part of witnesses and even Mission Control about precisely what had just happened.
 “Major malfunction” I believe was the earliest description.)
 People couldn’t believe it.

 What followed was months of analysis and investigation to understand the cause of the explosion, before any other shuttle missions were allowed to launch.
 The cause turned out to be rubber O-rings sealing joints in the SRBs, solid rocket boosters, that had gone brittle in the chilly morning air, letting the burning fuel in the booster escape out through a crack, triggering an explosion of the fuel tank containing liquid oxygen and liquid hydrogen.
-Rocketdyne was relieved to find itself innocent of any role in the disaster—but if NASA was by nature risk-averse, it then became even more so, and every contractor for every component of the shuttle assembly spent months doing what was called FMEA, Failure Mode and Effects Analysis (https://en.wikipedia.org/wiki/Failure_mode_and_effects_analysis), an intensive examination of every component looking for any possible, as-yet unanticipated failure scenario.
+The SRBs were built by Morton Thiokol, a firm in Utah; Rocketdyne was relieved to find itself innocent of any role in the disaster.
+But NASA was by nature risk-averse, and it became even more so after this disaster.
+So every contractor for every component of the shuttle assembly spent months doing what was called FMEA, Failure Mode and Effects Analysis (https://en.wikipedia.org/wiki/Failure_mode_and_effects_analysis), an intensive examination of every component looking for any possible, as-yet unanticipated failure scenario.
 In particular was the emphasis on single point failures, a catastrophe that would result if a single component, say a sensor, failed.
 (This kind of single-point failure of a sensor is what brought down two 737-MAX passenger jets in 2019.)
-The SSMEs were full of redundancies — two command busses, two or even four of each type of sensor, and much of the software function in our software was to constantly – the program cycled at 50 times a second—evaluate these sensor readings against qualification limits and then against each other, with various command reactions should a sensor seem to have gone wrong.
-The FMEA at at Rocketdyne involved overtime work, sometimes late in the evening after dinner, over many weeks.
+The SSMEs were full of redundancies — two command busses, two or even four of each type of sensor, and much of the software function in our software was to constantly evaluate these sensor readings against qualification limits and then against each other, with various command responses should a sensor seem to have gone wrong.
+The FMEA at Rocketdyne involved overtime work, sometimes late in the evening after dinner, over many weeks.